 "Hm, well maybe it will give you a chance to lay down some roots.
 Get…more than acquainted with some people," Emfrid said, with a little smile.
 Sharah wasn't sure she wanted to have this conversation with the woman.

 "Have you already seen to Bittneld today?"

 Emfrid blushed, and touched a fresh morning glory that was tucked into her hair, "Yes.
 He was in early.
 He's such a poet.
-He told me 'the sun doesn't brighten the sky like my smile'.
+He told me 'the sun doesn't brighten the sky like your smile'.
 Oh!
 He said it better."
 Sharah shoved another spoon of cereal into her mouth to stop herself from grinning.
-Bittneld the Cursebringer, fearsome Captain of the Chorrol guard, turned poet for the Gray Mare's Emfrid.
+Bittneld the Cursebringer, fearsome Nordic Captain of the Chorrol guard, turned poet for the Gray Mare's Emfrid.

 Sharah vied for another subject, "And I hope my guildmates didn't cause too much trouble last night."